alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/ibn-uthaymeen/2026-05-16-does-a-believer-feel-pain-when-their-soul-is-taken.md

 ​
 ### Answer:

+All praise is due to Allah, Lord of the Worlds.
+And I send blessings and peace upon our Prophet Muhammad, and upon his family, his companions, and whoever follows them in righteousness until the Day of Judgment.

 Death has its agonies and its severity.
 Allah, Blessed and Exalted be He, says: **"And the agony of death will come in truth: 'This is what you were trying to avoid.'"**

 And in the Hadith from the Prophet (may the peace and blessings of Allah be upon him and his family): **"Indeed, death has agonies."**